Atobin9/MLB-Predicting-Salary-from-Statistics/README.md

 # MLB-Predicting-Salary-from-Statistics

-My project focuses on MLB batting statistics from the years 1985, 2000 and 2015.
-The data sets were found on the Sean Lahmen website and can be acc
+My project focuses on MLB batting statistics and salaries from the years 1985, 2000 and 2015.
+The data sets were found on the Sean Lahmen website and can be accessed by the link found within the "Projects" tab.
+The significance of my project is to find out what statistics are the best predictor of salary.
+The specific statistics that I am focusing on are hits, home runs, hit by pitch and RBI's.
+I first have to load the data into RStudio then analyze the data.
+The slopes and p-values will be found for each statistic compared to salary.
+I will then compare the p-values and slopes of each statistic over time (1985, 2000, 2015).
+My findings will be displayed graphically and also discussed.